-“During my life, I have been blessed to travel through many countries.
-When I sailed into Bodrum that day, I felt a spiritual connection I had not yet experienced.
-I knew virtually nothing of it's history nor the Turkish language or culture, yet I felt at home, as if I had been there before.”
+“Throughout my life, I have been blessed to travel through many lands.
+On my initial visit to Bodrum, I felt a spiritual connection I had not yet experienced.
+I knew very little of its rich history nor the Turkish culture, yet I felt at home, as if I had been there before.”

-Samantha eventually moved back to Toronto to tend to some difficult family matters.
-During this time, a purpose came to light; existential and profound, yet necessary and practical.
-Between therapy sessions and living alone in Toronto, her creative process started to pour out.
-Splatters on canvas with verbose prolificness; ambiguous in shape, yet charged with intense color and sharp edges.
-Unabashed emotional expression poured out.
+During the later years that Samantha temporarily moved back to Toronto to tend to some important family matters, a purpose came to light; existential and profound, yet necessary and practical.
+Splatters on canvas with verbose prolificness; ambiguous in shape, yet charged with intense colour and sharp edges.
+Unabashed emotional expression poured out of Samantha in her temporary studio.
 The Black Ledge series emerged.

-Daily Yoga is a ritual of health and Love that marks the beginning of every day.
+Yoga is a daily ritual of health and self love.

-Circling back through old haunts, noble homes and early memories.
+Circling back through old haunts and early memories.

-Remembering and revering her London, UK roots - September 2017.
+Remembering her London, UK roots - September 2017.

-And then something very special happened.
-One evening Samantha was sipping wine during her birthday dinner when another life-changing epiphany arrived.
-The inner strength she’d been nurturing over several years had been built on a deep gratitude for her life experiences through the people she’d met and with a reverence for the strength she saw in her daughters.
-This awareness brought the eureka moment; to rediscover the source of a woman’s power, the Feminine spirit.
-Over the next 6 months, Samantha traveled to Turkey, Greece, Spain, Canada and England to explore deeper into their cultures, histories and languages, and how women, alive today, play key roles in nurturing the Feminine spirit.
+During Samantha’s 49th birthday dinner, another life-changing epiphany occurred.
+The inner strength she had been nurturing over several years had been built on a deep gratitude for her life experiences through the people she had met and with a reverence for the strengths she had witnessed in her two daughters.
+This awareness brought on a eureka moment; to rediscover the source of a woman’s power, the Feminine Spirit.

 Outside the Lord Mayor's Mansion where she lived as a child.
 London, UK - September 2017.